paylike/sdk/README.md

 }
 ```

 Most configuration options are optional.
-Only an amount and a is required
+Only an amount and a currency are
-currency.
+required.

 See this example of using `custom` and `fields`:
 https://sdk.paylike.io/examples/popup-custom.html